-A template field that uses complement matches the corresponding field if and only if the field does not match any of the values or templates listed in the template list.
+A template field that uses complement matches the corresponding field if and only if the corresponding field's value does not match any of the values or templates listed in the template list.
 The template list may be a single value, of course.